chapel-lang/chapel/.github/CONTRIBUTING.md

 If you've pushed your changes to GitHub already you'll need to force push your branch after this with `git push -f`.

+## Fixing DCO

+If your Pull Request fails the DCO check, it's necessary to fix the entire commit history in the PR.
+Best practice is to squash the commit history to a single commit, append the DCO sign-off as described above, and force push.
+For example, if you have 2 commits in your history (Note the ~2):

+    git rebase -i HEAD~2
+    (interactive squash + DCO append)
+    git push origin -f

+Note, that in general rewriting history in this way may introduce issues to the review process and this should only be done to correct a DCO mistake.

 ## Resources for contributing to Chapel